fredodupoux/InfluxDB-Data-Toolkit/README.md

 2. Preview the exported data
 3. Reformat timestamps to your local timezone
 4. Clean the data by removing unnecessary columns or filtering values
+5. Use the ML preparation tool to engineer features and analyze the data
-5. Use the cleaned data for analysis or machine learning
+6. Export prepared data for use with machine learning models

 ## License